jtolentino1/ReactCRUD/README.md

 # ReactCRUD
-CRUD App using React for frontend, FastAPI for backend, and MongoDB for the datebase
+Very basic CRUD App using React for frontend, FastAPI for backend, and MongoDB for the database

+Main purpose is to serve as boilerplate code for me to copy when making web applications.